Name, Image, Likeness; Rule Changes; and Unionization: Higher Ed Athletics

 Name, Image, and Likeness

 Name, image, and likeness (NIL) is a shorthand term for the concept of student-athletes’ identities being used for commercial or promotional purposes.
 For example, when a basketball jersey is sold with a student’s last name and number, it uses the student’s NIL.
 Historically, the NCAA and schools could make money from students’ identities, but the athletes couldn’t.
-Over the past few years, courts and the NCAA have determined students can receive compensation for their NIL.
+Over the past few years, courts, states, and the NCAA have determined students can receive compensation for their NIL.

 Timeline of Changes